servedsmart/servedsmart.top/content/_index.en.md

 +++
 title = "Welcome to Served Smart!" date = '2025-04-08T11:14:34+02:00'
-description = "Example websites for customers of Served Smart." summary = "Example websites for customers of Served Smart."
+description = "Example website for customers of Served Smart." summary = "Example website for customers of Served Smart."
 # Categories are generally used for broader, top-level topics.
 categories = [
  'digitization',